scc-tw/cplusplus-ci/README.md

     runs-on: ubuntu-latest

     container:
-      image: ghcr.io/mattkretz/cplusplus-ci/base
+      image: ghcr.io/mattkretz/cplusplus-ci/clang${{ matrix.version }}

     steps:
       - uses: actions/checkout@v4

       - name: Run test suite
         env:
-          CXX: clang++-${{ matrix.version }}
+          CXX: clang++
         run: make check
 ```

 ## Updates

-The images are automatically updated once per month (base) / once per week
+The `gcc15` and `gcc16` images are updated once per week.
+All other images are
-(latest).
-There may also be manual updates whenever the feature set needs to
+updated once per month.
+There may also be manual updates whenever the feature
-change.
+set needs to change.